dan-k-k/Mu3e-GNN-code/README.md

   />
 </p>

 For frames with more hits, the model's performance is worse as there is higher chance of nearby hits generating fakes that closely resemble real tracks.
-For frames with equal hits, the beam set tends to have worse purity due to individual Michel decays with uniform spatial distribution as opposed to for example signal requiring all electrons to conserve momentum.
+For frames with equal hits, the beam set tends to have worse purity due to individual Michel decay events with uniform spatial distributions as opposed to, for example, signal, requiring all electrons to conserve momentum.

 <p align="center">
   <img